Crocuda_vps

 Log in/ Sign up

-Consequently, a single key is enough to register and log in.
+Consequently, a single cryptographic key pair is the only thing you need to register and log in.

-• Generate fresh new keys from your computer,
+• Generate a fresh new key pair from your computer,

-• Append the host to your ssh configuration, plus some mandatory environment variables.
+• Append this host to your ssh configuration at ~/.ssh/config, plus some mandatory environment variables.

 # ~/.ssh/config